OBST 7010 Overview

 - 1 week of outpatient clinics

 Each student will complete all of these areas.
-Every Thursday the students will be strictly in didactics and will not be on service.
+On Thursdays the students will spend the morning on service, and the afternoon in didactics.